Aj-it22/Research/README.md

 expanding the dataset(25672) and tested, now the model is 94.8% efficient with f_score of 0.86.

 [Update]
-expanded the dataset(226,572) and tested, now the model is 93.5% efficient with f_score of 0.86
+expanded the dataset(226,948) of 73.8gb images data and tested, now the model is 92.349% efficient with f_score of 0.86